pogonomyrmex661/pogonomyrmex661.github.io/_posts/2025-02-21-blister-beetle-larvae.md

 _Wikipedia's entry on [Hypermetamorphosis](https://en.wikipedia.org/wiki/Hypermetamorphosis)._

-Bugguide.net is a wealth of information on all of these creatures, and refer to them constantly.
-One special mention to the Bugguide.net's user 'cotinis' for his fascinating photos of triungula on Tachinid flies, here: [https://bugguide.net/node/view/1783939](https://bugguide.net/node/view/1783939)
+*Bugguide.net is a wealth of information on all of these creatures, and refer to them constantly.
+One special mention to the Bugguide.net's user 'cotinis' for his fascinating photos of triungula on Tachinid flies, here: [https://bugguide.net/node/view/1783939](https://bugguide.net/node/view/1783939)*

-_A special thanks to the members of the Facebook '[Hymenopterists Forum](https://www.facebook.com/groups/hymenopteristsforum08)' for help with the identification of the bees and triungulin larvae.
-They are a fine, fine group, and they'll eat the _host's_ larvae while they are at it.p of people.
-Also note that any errors on this page are mine, probably brought about by my misunderstandings!_
+*A special thanks to the members of the Facebook '[Hymenopterists Forum](https://www.facebook.com/groups/hymenopteristsforum08)' for help with the identification of the bees and triungulin larvae.
+They are a fine, fine group, of people.
+Also note that any errors on this page are mine, probably brought about by my misunderstandings!*